 Immediately after paying, you come out into the meerkat area.
 Who doesn’t love a meerkat!
-They were all standing to attention, enjoying the admiration from children and adults alike.
-As it is Easter, the kids took part in an Easter egg hunt.
-For £1 each, they have to find the coloured eggs around the enclosures and hand in their answers at the end for a prize.
+They are all standing to attention, enjoying the admiration from children and adults alike.
+As it is Easter, the kids take part in an Easter egg hunt.
+For £1 each, they find the coloured eggs around the enclosures and hand in their answers for a prize.
 The kids are hooked by furry little animals and the chance of a chocolate hit.

 The Zoo is clearly marked and nice and clean.
 We bumped into a volunteer outside who was holding a Frilled Dragon and gave us snippets of information about the lizard.
 He allowed Finley to touch and stroke the dragon and answered his queries about tails being pulled off!

-Opposite to the volunteer was the reptile enclosure.
-Inside here are pygmy marmosets who like the warmth, but also a Crocodile, large Burmese Python and several species of insects reside.
-We held a Snake, a giant Millipede and watched a Chameleon eat a locust right in front of our eyes.
+Opposite to the volunteer is the reptile enclosure.
+Inside here are pygmy marmosets who like the warmth, but also a Crocodile, large Burmese Python and several species of insects.
+First we held a Snake, then a giant Millipede, and watched a Chameleon eat a locust right in front of our eyes.
 The hands on experience was brilliant.
 The staff member was very patient and dealt with the children with care.
-He clearly knew what he was doing and had lots of knowledge about the animals.
+He clearly knew what he was doing and ultimately had lots of knowledge about the animals.

-We moved on to the tortoises, where I got to hold one!
-I love tortoises and was in my complete element!
+We move on to the tortoises, where I got to hold one!
+I love tortoises and am in my complete element!

 Feeding the animals.

-From there we walked on to rabbits, guinea pigs and miniature horses.
-We were able to handle and feed them carrot sticks.
+From there we walk on to rabbits, guinea pigs and miniature horses.
+We are able to feed them carrot sticks.
 The horses loved the sticks and made us howl with laughter!

-In the farmyard enclosure, there were teeny tiny lambs being fed by ticket holders.
-They were bleating and being very cute.
-We had missed out on tickets for the time we entered, however there were different feeding times throughout the day.
+In the farmyard enclosure, there are teeny tiny lambs being fed by ticket holders.
+They are bleating and being very cute.
+We missed out on tickets for the time we entered, however there were different feeding times throughout the day.